Jordi-Jaspers/GBA_INFCQ/README.md

 This repository contains the GBA-Project for the course [INFCQ] 2018-2019.
 The Game is a combination between Final Fantasy and mario sprites.
 You can move between different stages and kill enemies.
 There is a working ending screen and a splash screen at the beginning.
 not quite a fatastic game but I tried.
 TURN OF BACKGROUND LAYER 3 TO PLAY THE GAME!

+the hero can attack by using the "A-key" on the gameboy. there is gravity and collision detection.
+Interact with the star for 5 seconds to go to the next level. walk all the way till the end.
+At the green pipe use the arrow down key to get to the boss level.

 ERRORS WITHING THE GAME:
 because there is still something wrong with the implementation of 2 backgrounds at the same time.